Full-time Nature School: Forest Learners Info Session and Q&A Recap

-Soaring Eagle’s full-time nature school program for 7 to 9 year olds is going into its second year in 2020-21, starting out of parent interest the previous year.
-Soaring Eagle Nature School’s Founder, Jenna Rudolph, and team held a virtual open house for interested families so they could find out more about the program and get answers from Jenna and parents of kids currently enrolled in the program.
+Soaring Eagle Nature School’s full-time nature program for 6 to 10-year-olds is going into its third year in 2021-22, which started out of parent interest when they noticed how much their kids thrived in a forest setting.
+As the current cohort of 7 to 9-year-olds continues on in 2021-22, a new cohort will begin with younger kids between 6 and 7.
+Each year, the kids will continue with their same cohort, and the curriculum adapts to the ages of the kids as they grow older.
+Soaring Eagle Nature School’s Founder, Jenna Rudolph, and the team held a virtual info session for interested families to find out more about the program and get answers from Jenna and parents of kids currently enrolled in the program.

-As one of the two current instructors, Jenna mentions how they combined woodworking, storytelling, math and imaginative play when they made dice.
-“The kids used hand-drills to drill the holes into the blocks to match a dice, made black paint by combining charcoal and glue which they put on the surface, then sanded, put on a natural finish with beeswax, and once they were done, played math games with addition and subtraction and magical creatures.
-We used them in the forest creating a whole story, as if we were playing a board game in real time.”
-There is freedom to create extensions, adapt lessons based on what is most exciting at the time to the kids, and encourage kid’s creativity.
+As a previous Forest Learners program instructor, Jenna mentions how they combined woodworking, storytelling, math, and imaginative play when they made dice.
+“The kids used hand-drills to drill holes into blocks to match a dice, made black paint by combining charcoal and glue which they put on the surface, then sanded, and put on a natural finish with beeswax.
+Then, they used the dice to play math games with addition and subtraction and magical creatures.
+We created a whole story in the forest as if we were playing a board game in real-time.”
+There is a freedom to create extensions, adapt lessons based on what is most exciting to the kids, and encourage kids’ creativity.

-Jenna shares that there will be an additional fourth day that is optional for 2020-21.
-The day will be done in conjunction with Island Discovery Learning Centre (IDLC), a homeschooling organization with teachers, principat, and onsite learning.
-The homeschooling route is taken by most parents enrolled in the program due to it being difficult to find a school that would allow a child to only attend two days per week.
-When parents opt to homeschool, they can do the “unschooling” route with no ministry check-ins, funding, or curriculum, or Distributed Learning with funding, resources, teacher support, and required reporting.
-The fourth day with IDLC will be a mix of field trips, academics, and forest days and will be essentially free for those enrolled with their organization.
-(There may be additional costs for space rental or field trips etc.)
+Jenna shares that the program is in partnership with Island Discovery Learning Centre (IDLC), a homeschooling organization, and that the optional day on Wednesday is exclusively for those enrolled with IDLC.
+Most parents take the homeschooling route because it is difficult to find a school that would allow them to attend just two days per week.
+When parents opt to homeschool, they can do the unschooling route with no ministry check-ins, funding, or curriculum, or Distributed Learning with funding, resources, teacher support, and required reporting.
+The fourth day with IDLC is free for those enrolled with the organization, but there may be additional costs for space rental or field trips.